Bertie and Sarah Cloake's family history

 Sources: This account draws on extensive research including UK census records (1841-1911), parish registers from Landulph and Pillaton, Masonic lodge records, Methodist chapel histories, emigration records, and local histories of Cargreen and the Tamar Valley.
 Specific citations available upon request.

-Sarah and her two Couling sisters
+Sarah Couling, and her two sisters

 Frosty Window